-MLB roundup: Padres' Paddack nearly no-hits Marlins
+MLB roundup: Padres' Paddack shuts down Marlins

 Cardinals 6, Pirates 5

-Paul Goldschmidt hit a go-ahead three-run home run in the bottom of the seventh inning as host St. Louis beat Pittsburgh.
+Paul Goldschmidt hit a go-ahead, three-run home run in the seventh inning as host St. Louis beat Pittsburgh.
 The Cardinals took two of three from the Pirates.

-The Pirates carried a 4-3 lead into the seventh, and Francisco Liriano (4-2) retired the first batter he faced, Harrison Bader, before giving up a single to Tommy Edman and issuing a walk to Jose Martinez.
+The Pirates carried a 4-3 lead into the seventh, and Francisco Liriano (4-2) retired the first batter he faced before giving up a single to Tommy Edman and issuing a walk to Jose Martinez.
 Goldschmidt then greeted Michael Feliz by homering to left-center field on a 2-2 pitch.

 The rally made a winner out of John Brebbia (3-3), who threw two perfect innings of relief.
-Andrew Miller tossed a 1-2-3 eighth before Carlos Martinez earned his sixth save.
+Andrew Miller tossed a 1-2-3 eighth before Carlos Martinez earned his sixth save despite allowing a run in the ninth.

 Giants 11, Rockies 8

-Donovan Solano led off the sixth inning with a go-ahead home run as San Francisco completed its first four-game sweep at Colorado since 2011.
+Donovan Solano led off the sixth inning with a go-ahead home run as San Francisco completed its first four-game sweep of Colorado in Denver since 2011.

 The win was the Giants’ fifth straight and sixth in seven games on a just-completed road trip that began at Milwaukee.
-They passed the Rockies in the standings, having won eight of nine and 12 of 14 overall.
+San Francisco passed the Rockies in the standings, having won eight of nine and 12 of 14 overall.

-Left-hander Derek Holland (2-4), the second Giants pitcher, was credited with the win after throwing 1 2/3 innings of hitless, scoreless ball.
+Derek Holland (2-4), the second Giants pitcher, was credited with the win after throwing 1 2/3 innings of hitless, scoreless ball.

 Brewers 5, Braves 4